 There are a variety of platforms to help connect companies with a network of freelancers in every field, including writing, editing, photography, accounting, design, software engineering, customer support, and so on.
-As an added benefit, most platforms handle payments to freelancers, drawing the funds from your account and holding them in escrow until the work is completed to your satisfaction.
+As an added benefit, most platforms handle freelancer payments, drawing the funds from your account and holding them in escrow until the work is completed to your satisfaction.

 Once you have developed your remote team, it is absolutely essential to maintain regular contact.
 You may need to establish protocol for preferred communication methods to ensure wires do not get crossed.
 Choose a primary channel for communication, which in most cases will be email.
 Secondary channels may include messaging platforms like Slack or Google Hangouts.
 Response times will vary with remote teams, so it is important to provide your team with your expectations.

 Beyond day-to-day communication, you will want to schedule ongoing video conferences with any direct reports that you hire.
 These weekly one-on-ones will be foundational for establishing a trusting and collaborative working relationship.
 These relationships are easier to form when you are working side-by-side in a shared physical space day after day.

 A remote team requires a little bit of extra effort, but it is possible thanks to advances in video communication.
 Group video conferences are also essential and give your remote employees a chance to get to know each other on a more intimate basis.

 If remote teams have one downside, it is probably this: they are more vulnerable to cyber-attacks and data leaks.
 When you have a workforce based in a physical office, you have more control over information security.
-With a remote team, there is a greater chance your employees will connect to an insecure Wi-Fi access point like public Wi-Fi at a coffee shop.
+With a remote team, there is a greater chance that your employees will connect to an insecure wifi access point like public wifi at a coffee shop.

 There are several strategies of defense that may be used to defend against adversarial cyber-attacks.
 They include some common sense practices, as well of some things you may not of heard of before, and that’s ok.
 The list includes:

 - Proper Password Management: A good password manager program will generate a secure password and store it for you.